consttgit/thinstress/README.md

 How to use it
 -------------

-The program was tested using GNU Octave, version 3.8.1.
+The program was tested using MATLAB, ver.
+8.5.0.197613 (R2015a) and GNU Octave, ver.
+3.8.1.
 Here is a small example on how it could be launched:
 ```
 $ octave
 >> cd 'thinstress/'